Types of Disputes that SBM Mediates

 Probate, estate, trust, and fiduciary litigation

-Will contests involving claims of undue influence, testamentary capacity, forgery, and testamentary agreements outside of wills; disputes over disposition of nonprobate assets; claims of breach of fiduciary duty by personal representatives, executors, and trustees concerning the administration of estates and trusts; interference with inheritance rights; and issues involving pretermitted children.
+Will contests involving claims of undue influence, testamentary capacity, forgery, and testamentary agreements outside of wills; disputes over disposition of non-probate assets; claims of breaches of fiduciary duty by personal representatives, executors, and trustees concerning the administration of estates and trusts; disputes over the characterization of separate and community property, whether common law marriage existed, whether actions under powers of attorney were proper, validity of promissory note, and regarding the family allowance, interference with inheritance rights, and issues involving pretermitted children.

 Contract disputes